abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Object mapping
 ---

-Firstly, a functor contains a mapping between the categories' objects.
-This mapping is just a regular old function, so the definition from chapter 1 applies:
+We said that, a functor contains a mapping between the categories' objects, and we used the word "mapping" to avoid misusing the word "function" which is a term that has a precise meaning since chapter 1.
+In this particular case, however, it wouldn't be a misuse - the mapping between the categories' objects is just a regular old function.

-> A function is a relationship between two sets that matches each element of one set, called the *source* of the function, with exactly one element from another set, called the converse domain, or the *target* of the function.

 ![Functor for objects](functor_objects.svg)

-Formally, we can define the object mapping of the functor as a function between the categories' *underlying sets*, and underlying set of a category being the set of its objects.
+Or more formally, the object mapping of the functor is a function between the two categories' *underlying sets*, and underlying set of a category being the set of its objects.
+With the definition of a function being the following:

+> A function is a relationship between two sets that matches each element of one set, called the *source set* of the function, with exactly one element from another set, called the *target set* of the function.

 Morphism mapping
 ---

-The other mapping that forms the functor is a mapping between the categories' morphisms.
+The other mapping that forms the functor is not so straightforward - it is a mapping between the categories' morphisms.
 This mapping resembles a function as well, but with the added requirement that each morphism with a given source and target must be mapped to a morphism with a corresponding source and target, as per the object mapping.

 ![Functor for morphisms](functor_morphisms.svg)

-A more rigorous definition of a morphism function involves the concept of the *homomorphism set* - this is a set that contains all morphisms that go between given two objects in a given category as its elements.
+A more formal definition of a morphism mapping involves the concept of the *homomorphism set* - this is a set that contains all morphisms that go between given two objects in a given category.

-Utilizing this concept, we can say that a function between the morphisms of the two categories is actually a collection of the functions between their respective homomorphism sets.
+Utilizing this concept, we can say that a mapping between the morphisms of the two categories is actually a set of the functions between their respective homomorphism sets.

 ![Functor for morphisms](functor_morphisms_formal.svg)